abhiagarwal13/Email-Validator/README.md

 # email-validator-html-css-js
- This project can be used to validate emails using the emailvalidation api
+ This project can be used to validate emails using the emailvalidation api.